Tennyson Inspires

 To strive, to seek, to find, and not to yield.

 The last line resonates for many.
 Despite the losses suffered in life there is a need to forge ahead, despite the odds.
 Sadly, Tennyson’s young friend did not have that opportunity to live out the destiny of becoming a well-known poet like Tennyson.
-Fortunately, his short life inspired Tennyson to write countless wonderful poems that continue to be read and loved to
+Fortunately, his short life inspired Tennyson to write countless wonderful poems that continue to be read and loved.

 Leave a Reply